Erisred/Blog/_posts/2021/2021-02-15-Jekyll-tags.md

 {% endraw %}
 ```

-Place it in a page or post^[I put this at the top or bottom of my tags.html page from the previous section]
+Place it in a page or post[^3]

+[^3]:I put this at the top or bottom of my tags.html page from the previous section

 {% raw %}`{% include tagArchive.html %}`{% endraw %}